peteratkins85/data-table-handler/README.md

 The DataTable class will use the above interface to query and set the dataTable results using the **`queryData`** method making the query manager totally abstract.

-Regardless if querying data from an API, Database, ORM etc it's irrelevant to the dataTable class as long as your passing back an array or results from the **`queryData`** method this will be handled seamlessly.
+Regardless if querying data from an API, Database, etc it's irrelevant to the dataTable class as long as your passing back an array or results from the **`queryData`** method this will be handled seamlessly.